 Why bother?
 Why not wait until it's a bit warmer and more pleasant and plant out of containers?

 1/ Bare rooted trees and shrubs are cheaper, as little as half the price for trees and cheaper than this for shrubs though the range of available shrubs is smaller, so you can either save money or spend the same and get a much bigger plant.

 2/ Planting now means that they get off to the best possible start in the spring.
 As soon as the plants wake up and start putting their roots out, they're already in your soil rather in a pot that will then planted in the soil later, one less jolt to the system.

-Baby plants - an annual warning
+Baby plants - a warning

-Fairly soon and certainly before the end of the month, the garden centres and now even the supermarkets will soon be trying to sell us "plugs" and "superplugs" of half hardy plants.
-These are small plants, often little more than a few weeks old seedlings or rooted cuttings of summer bedding and basket plants.
+Fairly soon and certainly before the end of the month, the garden centres and supermarkets will be trying to sell us "plugs" and "superplugs" of half hardy plants.
+These are small plants, often little more than a few weeks old, seedlings or rooted cuttings of summer bedding and basket plants.
 They appear to be good value - just a couple of pounds or so for 6 or 12 plants when later on in April larger versions will be the same for single plants.

 But be careful when these little mites look at you with their soulful little leaves and temptation of fantastic value.
 The reality is that unless you make quite a lot of effort and / or have a heated greenhouse, you're better off waiting until later in the year even if it does mean paying more.